kelly/OrthoRoute/ROADMAP.md

 ## 🎯 Executive Summary

+**CRITICAL DISCOVERY**: Board analysis reveals this is a **massive industrial backplane** with 17,649 pads and 9,418 nets - **35x larger than typical PCBs**.
+This explains the Lee's algorithm 53.7% success rate and validates the Manhattan routing transition as not just optimal, but **absolutely essential**.

+**Board Profile**: MainController.kicad_pcb is a computer/industrial backplane with systematic bus routing (B##B##_### net naming pattern) across 16 BackplaneConn components arranged in a 12.7mm vertical column.
+This scale requires **industrial-grade routing algorithms**.

+**Manufacturing Target**: PCBWay HDI capabilities with 2/2mil trace/spacing, 64 layers, 609×889mm max size perfectly matches this backplane's requirements.

 OrthoRoute has successfully established a production-quality foundation with three critical breakthroughs:

 1. **Free Routing Space Architecture**: Revolutionary obstacle detection using KiCad's copper pour engine in reverse